When you think of Canada, you probably think of a few main things (at least I do) - Tim Hortons, Hockey, Beavers, Justin Bieber, and Maple Syrup!

 You’ll also have the chance to try maple taffy “on the snow” (another first for me, I never had taffy before!) where they essentially drop liquid maple onto cold snow and it hardens and turns into taffy, which you have to eat quickly before it melts!
 (It’s delicious!)

-If you can’t make it to Dumfries Maple but you REALLY want to try their syrup, then you can order it online and they will ship worldwide.
+If you can’t make it to Dumfries Maples but you REALLY want to try their syrup, then you can order it online and they will ship worldwide.
 That’s a pretty good birthday/Christmas gift if you ask me!

-We hope you’ve enjoyed this article, and a special thank you to everyone at Dumfries Maple who made us feel SO welcome and were just the friendliest people, and Tourism New Brunswick for setting us up!
+We hope you’ve enjoyed this article, and a special thank you to everyone at Dumfries Maples who made us feel SO welcome and were just the friendliest people, and Tourism New Brunswick for setting us up!

 I’m off to have some maple syrup!